IBM-Cloud/nodejs-MEAN-stack/README.md

 Please create a pull request with your desired changes.

 ## Troubleshooting
-The primary source of debugging information for your Bluemix app is the logs.
+The primary source of debugging information for your app is the logs.
 To see them, run the following command using the Cloud Foundry CLI:

   ```
   $ bx cf logs <application-name> --recent